What Is A Cosigning Company & Do I Need One? Apartment Guarantors 101

 There are several key reasons why people choose to use cosigner companies:

 • Boosts your rental application: If you’re worried about whether your rental application is strong enough, a cosigner company’s approval can give it a little boost.
-A landlord might be worried about your lack of credit or your income, but having a cosigner company sign off on your application can make up for those issues.
+A landlord might be worried about your lack of credit history or your income, but having a cosigner company sign off on your application can make up for those issues, and make you a more attractive tenant.

-• Don’t have to ask family or friends to co-sign: If you need a cosigner, you might be reluctant to ask a friend or family to take on the financial and legal responsibility that comes with cosigning.
+• Don’t have to ask family or friends to co-sign: If you need a cosigner, you might be reluctant to ask a friend or family to take on the financial responsibility, not to mention the legal responsibility, that comes with cosigning.
 It’s understandable, because such a burden puts your relationship at stake.

 • Landlords will be certain to get their rent: The landlord looking at your application will be certain that they’ll get their rent every month, whether it’s through you or the cosigner company.